momoka1926/MomokaMichimoto.github.io/essays/Why I am majoring in MIS.md

 title: Why I am majoring in MIS
 date: 2021-08-28
 label:
-  -ITM352
+  - ITM352
-  -Learning
+  - Learning
-  -Why I am majoring in MIS
+  - Why I am majoring in MIS
 ---

 Hi, my name is Momoka Michimoto.
 I'm an international student majoring in B.A. in Management Information Systems at the University of Hawaii.